Skip to main content

 Remarks

-• The function can solve each model multiple times, with different random random seeds (using parameter BenchmarkParameters.nbSeeds).
-This is useful to get more reliable statistics.
+• Each problem can be solved multiple times with different random random seeds (using parameter BenchmarkParameters.nbSeeds).
+This is useful to get more reliable statistics about the problem performance.

 • The function can also output the results in CSV or JSON formats or export the models into JSON, JavaScript or text formats.